 For example, you can create an event to check whether the Employee Source file (Text or CSV) is available at the Source location or not.
-It means, Event Wait Task will wait for Employee, and once it is found the task will succeed and the next task will be executed.
+It means, Informatica Event Wait Task will wait for Employee, and once it found, the task will succeed, and the next task will execute.

-In this article, we will show you, How to use Event Wait Task in Informatica with an example.
-For this example, we are going to use below show text file data (Employee table).
-From the below screenshot you can see that the Source table has 15 records
+For this Informatica Event Wait Task example, we are going to use below show text file data (Employee table).
+From the below screenshot, you can see that the Source table has 15 records

 Event Wait Task in Informatica Example

 Step 1: Create Source Definition for Event Wait Task in Informatica

 Once you connected successfully, Please navigate to Source Analyzer to define your Sources.
 As we said before, we are using Employee table present in the local File System as our source definitions.

 TIP: We already explained the steps involved in importing a Text file in our previous article.
 So, Please refer to Flat File Source to understand the same.

 Step 2: Create Target Definition for Event Wait Task in Informatica

 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table (Employee File) as our target definition.
 You can refer to Create Target Table to understand the process of creating a target definition